Start a Check-in

 3. Choose an Event

-You can check in only 1 event for each terminal.
-Choose the event you want to check in from the list provided.
-If you don't see any events, make sure the event is setup in infoodle correctly.
-The check in only lists events that are on today.
+You can check-in for only one event at each terminal.
+Select the event you want to check in from the list provided.
+If you don't see any events, make sure the event is correctly setup in infoodle.
+The Check-in only lists events that are on today.

 checkin-chooseevent.png